Jun-depo/dataLake/README.md

 Sparkify is a startup company that collects user song play and song data as JSON files via its music streaming app.
 Theie goal is to to understand what songs users are listening to.

 They wanted to create data Lake using Spark-HDFS as the choice of the tools and save the resuting tables/dataframes in distributed parquet format.
 So, data analysts can access and read these files very fast for further queries and analysis.
-I used Spark to ingest data, and selected right data to create tables following the dimensional model (star schema) that is optimized for joining tables and analytical queries.
+I used Spark to ingest data and selected right data to create tables following the dimensional model (star schema), optimized for joining tables and analytical queries.

 <img src="star_schema.png" style="width:600px;height:500px;">